 Met Office Hadley Centre Climate Programme

-The Met Office Hadley Centre Climate Programme delivers world-leading scientific evidence on climate variability and change to meet the needs of UK Government.
+The Met Office Hadley Centre Climate Programme delivers world-leading scientific evidence on climate variability and change, benefitting the UK climate science base while serving the needs of UK Government.

 The impacts of climate change are already evident both in the UK and worldwide, through changes in extreme weather, diminishing snow and ice, and rising sea levels.
 The Paris Agreement in December 2015 marked a turning point in climate negotiations with 195 governments agreeing to take global action to tackle climate change.
 Furthermore, the second UK Climate Change Risk Assessment published in 2017 identified susbtantial threats and opportunities to the UK from climate change.
 As a result, the focus of the evidence needs for UK Government has changed to reflect these changing drivers: moving from proving that climate change is happening to understanding the nature of the change.
 Robust, impartial and targeted climate science is needed to manage the risks of climate change, including developing mitigation and adaptation strategies and to exploit any opportunities, trade-offs or co-benefits of mitigation and adaptation actions.